wRothbard/birthstones/README.md

 # Minetest Game mod: birthstones
-(Based on birthstones Minetest mod by Doc22)
+(Based on birthstones Minetest mod by Doc22; textures based on CC-BY-SA work by various authors-- see LICENSE for full credits)
-(See "Authors..." sections below for credits)

 ## Primary differences from original
 ### Main reasons for fork: